PhaZ90771/PhaZ90771/README.md

 # What am I doing? (as of September 2023)

+I've recently completed the <a href="https://www.freecodecamp.org/certification/PhaZ90771/foundational-c-sharp-with-microsoft" title="Foundational C# with Microsoft Certification">Foundational C# with Microsoft Certification</a>.

 Because of the recent news with Unity, I will be putting my personal efforts using Unity on an indefinite hiatus.
 I am in the process of researching alternative game engines, with my top contendors being Godot and Unreal.

 ~~I am developing my Unity skills through the Unity Pathways coursework, and am planning to get my Unity certification in order later this year once I've completed the Pathways coursework.~~